-The key audit matter How the matter was addressed in our audit A key audit matter was the assessment of the Purchased Debt Ledgers (PDL) portfolio recognised by the Group as: Working with our credit risk modelling specialists our audit procedures included: Understanding key internal controls in the dek collection process, including those in th • the PDLs are significant to the financial position of the Group and are the driver of financial results collection call centre process, valuation and monitoring processes.Checking the mathematical accuracy of the PDL • the PDLs consists of a portfolio of credit- impaired receivables, attracting greater variability in risks of recovery given their nature valuation models.
-Understanding the Group's collection strategy and assessing the consistency of changes made to that strategy as to their incorporation into the PDL valuation models. accounting for these PDLs using AASB 9 Financial Instruments (AASB 9) is complex and multi-layered.
+The key audit matter

+A key audit matter was the assessment of the Purchased Debt Ledgers (PDL) portfolio recognised by the Group as:

+- the PDLs are significant to the financial position of the Group and are the driver of financial results - the PDLs consists of a portfolio of creditimpaired receivables, attracting greater variability in risks of recovery given their nature - accounting for these PDLs using AASB 9 Financial Instruments (AASB 9) is complex and multi-layered.
 Starting with the Group estimating future cash flows and their Effective Interest Rate (EIR), we particularly focused on estimation of future cash collections, their receipt and timing.
 This is the basis for layering assessments of lifetime expected credit losses (ECL) to measure any in-reporting year favourable changes, as an impairment gain, or unfavourable, as impairment losses, and use of a relevant discount rate.
-These are complicated in nature and vary according to conditions and Challenging key assumptions used by the Group in determining the value of the PDL portfolio at year end.
-Our challenge of key assumptions included: evaluating the accuracy of previous estimates by the Group, including debt collection forecasting, credit-adjusted effective interest rate, and estimated PDL life, when compared to actual historical data; identifying unusual ratios and trends in key estimates when compared to actual historical experience; challenging judgements and assumptions applied with respect to estimated future risks relevant.
+These are complicated in nature and vary according to conditions and risks relevant. - The Group's estimation of future cash collections and their lifetime ECL uses statistical models for each PDL segment profile, which are complicated in nature reflecting the accounting complexity, and uses significant judgement estimating forward-looking outcomes. - The Group changed strategies during the year,